-Screening and dialogue with Jordan Wilson: May 13 @ 2pm
+Screening of Campbell’s 2013 film It For Others and dialogue with Jordan Wilson: May 13 @ 2pm

 Duncan Campbell is known for his films, which use biographical subjects as a lens through which to examine the broader social and political contexts surrounding them.
 Primarily working from archival photographs and films, Campbell’s films use these materials in combination with original footage to destabilize and complicate the documentary image.
 For Campbell’s newest film, he turns to three anthropological studies of mental illness made in rural Ireland in the 1960s and 1970s, as well as The Village, a 1968 documentary film by UCLA’s anthropological unit.
 The Welfare of Tomás Ó Hallissy focuses on the character of a 10-year-old boy, seen in the light of the tension between the activism and subjectivity of the American anthropologists and the pragmatic, deferential, and conservatively Catholic perspective of the people they are studying.
 Through this story, Campbell’s film looks at the reality of constant emigration and the precarious existence of rural Gaelic communities.